René Balcer: Other activities

+On December 19, 2025, Gazing Into the Mirror, a retrospective of Balcer's photography practice to date and his first solo exhibition in China, opened at the Dimension Art Museum in Ningbo, China.
+In March 2026, the exhibition traveled to Chengdu's famed Contemporary Image Museum and then to the Aurora Art Museum in Shanghai in September 2026.

 In the summer of 2011, Balcer collaborated with Chinese artist Xu Bing on an artwork that was part of Xu Bing's exhibition Tobacco Project Virginia at the Virginia Museum of Fine Arts in September of that year.
 The Washington Post named Tobacco Project Virginia one of the Top Ten art exhibitions of 2011.
 Balcer's contribution—a poem entitled Backbone using Virginia tobacco plantation brand names as a tribute to the enslaved black women who picked the tobacco—was integrated by Xu Bing into an installation.
 The work is now part of the VMFA's permanent collection.

 Balcer later turned the poem into a blues song, Backbone (Mattawin Music), featuring the blues artists Captain Luke on vocals and Big Ron Hunter on guitar and produced by Michael Sackler-Berner.
 Backbone was exhibited at the Aldrich Museum of Contemporary Art in Connecticut in 2012, the Taipei Fine Arts Museum and the Asia Society Hong Kong Center in 2014, the Los Angeles County Museum of Art in 2015 at SCADA in 2015-16, and at the Ullens Center for Contemporary Art in Beijing in the fall of 2018.
 Balcer produced a film documenting Xu Bing's Tobacco Project: Virginia (2011).

 In 2006, Balcer donated a collection of works by the Japanese woodblock artist Kawase Hasui to the Virginia Museum of Fine Arts.
 The René and Carolyn Balcer Collection comprises some 800 works and includes woodblock prints, watercolors, screens, sketches and other works and writings by Hasui.
 A major exhibit of the collection, Hasui: Water & Shadow, opened at the VMFA in November 2014 and ran until March 2015.
+In recognition of this and other gifts to the museum, in June 2026, the VMFA awarded the John Barton Payne Medal to René and Carolyn Balcer.

 In 2010, through his Mattawin Company, Balcer sponsored the publication of a 13-volume catalogue of the works of the Wuming (No Name) Group, a cooperative of underground Chinese artists during the Cultural Revolution.
 In the fall of 2011, Balcer and his wife Carolyn organized and sponsored the exhibition Blooming in the Shadows: Unofficial Chinese Art 1974–1985 at New York's China Institute, featuring works from the Wuming, Stars and Grass groups of experimental artists.
 A larger iteration of the exhibit, Light Before Dawn, opened at the new Asia Society Museum in Hong Kong in May 2013.